-bowerbird Type post Date January 26, 2022 CategoriesEvolutionIntelligent Design Tagged , algorithms, Animal Algorithms, ants, Canada, Eric Cassell, ethology, evolution, flies, Flight: The Genius of Birds, gnats, instinct, intelligent design, magnetic field, map sense, Mexico, Monarch butterflies, mosquitos, National Zoo, Nature (journal), navigation, olfaction, rats, Rockefeller University, sea turtles, Stephen Talbott Uncannily Organic: Navigation Is More than Genes Science and Culture January 26, 2022 Evolution, Intelligent Design 8 The capabilities of animals to know their positions and make corrections seem beyond the abilities of coded instructions or brain size.
+bowerbird Type post Date January 26, 2022 CategoriesEvolutionIntelligent Design Tagged , algorithms, Animal Algorithms, ants, Canada, Eric Cassell, ethology, evolution, flies, Flight: The Genius of Birds, instinct, intelligent design, magnetic field, Mexico, Monarch butterflies, mosquitos, National Zoo, Nature (journal), navigation, olfaction, rats, Rockefeller University, sea turtles, Stephen Talbott Uncannily Organic: Navigation Is More than Genes Science and Culture January 26, 2022 Evolution, Intelligent Design 8 The capabilities of animals to know their positions and make corrections seem beyond the abilities of coded instructions or brain size.
 Read More ›

 Type post Author Jonathan Wells Date May 31, 2016 CategoriesEvolution Tagged , __tedited, design intuition, intelligent agency, intuitions, Stephen Talbott, teleology, Third Way of Evolution Can Evolutionary Theory Be Taken Seriously?
 Jonathan Wells May 31, 2016 Evolution 3 Stephen L. Talbott asks why the public is still so skeptical of evolution.
 Read More ›